 Polycystic Ovarian Syndrome can happen at any stage after puberty and can affect women of all races, ethnicity, and color.
 Between 12%-18% of women of reproductive age (15-44 years) have polycystic ovarian syndrome.
-You are at a higher risk of PCOS, if you are overweight, or have PCOS in your family, such as your mother, sister, or aunt.
+You are at a higher risk of PCOS if you are overweight, hence the importance of weight management programs, or have PCOS in your family, such as your mother, sister, or aunt.

 How Is It Diagnosed?

 There is no single test that can be used to diagnose PCOS definitively, healthcare professionals often rely on a number of tests/exams to come to a solid conclusion.
 Your doctor will start by assessing your symptoms first, followed by asking your medical history and checking you physically.
 After ruling out other possible medical conditions, he/she will then recommend following exams/tests to come to a conclusion:

 - Pelvic Exam – body parts such as vagina, cervix, uterus, fallopian tubes, ovaries, and rectum are checked for anything unusual.
 Your doctor may conduct a pelvic ultrasound to get a clear picture of these parts.